Start My Answer

 • Place a lien on your personal property (e.g., car)

 Do not let this happen to you.
 Take action and file a formal response to the Complaint.
-In your response, take the time to highlight some of the glaring deficiencies and shortcomings in Portfolio Recovery Associates's lawsuit.
+In your response, take the time to highlight any deficiencies or shortcomings in the debt collection lawsuit.
 For example, you should request that Portfolio Recovery Associates produce evidence (e.g., documents) showing the following basic information:

 1. You are the person in fact responsible for repaying the alleged debt;